M-Arafat61/IT-seminar-react-firebase/questions_and_answers.md

 #### Answer: `Hi there, undefined`

-<i>Write your explanation here</i>
-function sayHi takes a parameter - name, it returns concatenated Hi there and the parameter.
-While console logging the function without parameter the function returns Hi there and undefined because of parameter not in function call.
+<i>function sayHi takes a parameter - name, it returns concatenated Hi there and the parameter.
+While console logging the function without parameter the function returns Hi there and undefined because of parameter not in function call.</i>

 </p>
 </details>